kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 As part of transitioning to go modules, we can select a versioning strategy.

-Current state:
+State prior to adoption of go modules:
-* `client-go` tags a major version on every kubernetes release
+* `client-go` tagged a major version on every kubernetes release
+* all components tagged a (non-semver) `kubernetes-1.x.y` version on each release
+* no import rewriting occurred
+* consumers could only make use of a single version of each component in a build

+State after adoption of go modules:
-* other components tag a (non-semver) `kubernetes-1.x.y` version on each release
+* all components tagged a (non-semver) `kubernetes-1.x.y` version on each release
-* no import rewriting occurs
+* no import rewriting occurred
-* consumers can only make use of a single version of each component
+* consumers could only make use of a single version of each component in a build

-This proposes continuing to tag published components as-is (`kubernetes-1.x.y` for most components, `vX.0.0` for client-go).
+This proposes publishing components with the following tags:
+* Non-semver tags of `kubernetes-1.x.y` (corresponding to kubernetes `v1.x.y`)
+* Semver tags of `v0.x.y` (corresponding to kubernetes `v1.x.y`)

+`v0.x.y` accurately convey the current guarantees around the go APIs release-to-release.
+The semver tags are preserved in the go.mod files of consuming components, allowing them to see what versions of kubernetes libraries they are using.
+Without semver tags, downstream components see "pseudo-versions" like `v0.0.0-20181208010431-42b417875d0f` in their go.mod files, making it extremely difficult to see if there are version mismatches between the kubernetes libraries they are using.

 This results in the following usage patterns:

 Consumers: